phaserjs/phaser/README.md

 ![patreon](http://www.phaser.io/images/patreon.png)

-Please help support the future development of Phaser through our [Patreon campaign](https://www.patreon.com/photonstorm).
+Please help support the future development of Phaser / Lazer through our [Patreon campaign](https://www.patreon.com/photonstorm).
 We've some exciting plans and there's so much we'd like to do.
-Let's see if we can all work together to make this possible.

 ### Phaser Sponsors